 Most of my clients LOVE having this option, and they've asked me for it.
 This works perfectly for a few of your very special images that deserve extra care and will be printed at larger sizes.
 It's also way more convenient than trekking to a store twice, and my clients have busy lives - you can order your prints online right through your proofing gallery and have your professional prints delivered to you.
 Easy peasy and now you have options.

 For weddings that are 6 hours and longer, anywhere from 500 - 800 edited images.
 It depends on the number of guests, hours of coverage, type of event and how much dancing etc.

 Why do we have to pay sales tax on our wedding?

 It’s required by the state of California.
 If any tangible product results from me photographing your wedding (whether that’s an album or a flash drive) the entire package price is taxable.
 The tax collected will be 7.5% CA state tax plus the small percentage of sales tax in the city where I'm delivering the product.
 I wish it wasn't so, but it’s spelled out by the State Board of Equalization on pages 1, 2, and 7 here: http://www.boe.ca.gov/pdf/pub68.pdf.

 If you live out of state, CA sales tax does not apply.

 Do you have album options?

 Soon, grasshopper, soon.
-Like in a few days.
-I'm working with a bookmakerright now to create that option and I'm very excited about it because I wanted something very, very special for my clients and since for many of my clients an album will be their first family heirlooms, I wanted the product to be perfect.
+I'm working with a bookmaker right now to create that option and I'm very excited about it because I wanted something very, very special for my clients and since for many of my clients an album will be their first family heirlooms, I wanted the product to be perfect.
 And I found them.
-Albums will likely be available to clients by February of this year.
-I'll have pricing options and detailed info sent out at that time.
+Albums will likely be available to clients this year.
+I'll have pricing options and detailed info sent out soon!

 What does the "personal use license" that comes with our images mean?